neil-lindquist/neil-lindquist.github.io/cv.md

 # Education

-Ph.D. candidate in Computer Science, University of Tennessee
+Ph.D. in Computer Science, University of Tennessee, 2023
 * Advised by Dr. Jack Dongarra
 * Dissertation: Reducing Communication in the Solution of Linear Systems